-Passing : (verb) a term used to describe a transgender person who “passes” as a cisgender person. i.e. a trans man who is commonly perceived as a cis man.
-Not all trans people want to pass, or are able to pass, or “pass” as their correct gender (i.e. a nonbinary transmasculine person who “passes” as a cis man).
+Passing : (verb) a term used to describe a transgender person who “passes” as a cisgender person. i.e., a trans man who is commonly perceived as a cis man.
+Not all trans people want to pass, are able to pass, or pass as their correct gender (i.e., a nonbinary transmasculine person who passes as a cis man).
 Passing can be a privilege that affords some trans people more safety from the threat of violence in some situations.
 It can also create an experience of having to decide whether or not to “reveal” that one is transgender, which can also be a risk to one’s safety.

 Queer : (noun, adj, verb) this word holds many different meanings for different people.
 It is often used as an umbrella term to encompass non-normative experiences, expressions, or identities of gender or sexual orientation.
-“Queer” has been reclaimed by many people, and for some it still holds a hurtful, derogatory association.
-For some, “queer” represents more than a gender or sexual orientation.
+Queer has been reclaimed by many people, but for some, it still holds a hurtful, derogatory association.
+For some, queer represents more than gender or sexual orientation.
 It can be an orientation to thought, relationships, work, systems, and more.
-Some use “queer” as a definition for the indefinable, a placeholder word for the liminal experiences of queer people.
+Some use queer as a definition for the indefinable, a placeholder word for the liminal experiences of queer people.

 Sexual Orientation : (noun) a person’s sexual identity in relation to the gender(s) to which they are (or are not) attracted or interested; the fact of being asexual, pansexual, polysexual, bisexual, homosexual/gay/lesbian, heterosexual/straight, skoliosexual, etc.